-- In 2009, the GAO was critical of the DOL for failing to thoroughly investigate claims. - In response, the DOL hired 350 more investigators and sought more money from Congress. - In 2013, DOL announced it will be increasing FMLA investigations - More expansive investigations (not limited to one issue) - The DOL reports that on-site visits are easier for its investigators largely because: - 1. it tends to make the investigation less time consuming for the agency; - investigators have ready access to records, data, policies and forms; - investigators can interview employees face-to-face while reviewing documents on-site.
+- In 2009, the GAO was critical of the DOL for failing to thoroughly investigate claims. - In response, the DOL hired 350 more investigators and sought more money from Congress. - In 2013, DOL announced it would be increasing FMLA investigations - More expansive investigations (not limited to one issue) - The DOL reports that on-site visits are easier for its investigators largely because: - 1. it tends to make the investigation less time consuming for the agency; - 2. investigators have ready access to records, data, policies and forms; and - 3. investigators can interview employees face-to-face while reviewing documents on-site.

-1. Not Cooperating with a DOL Investigation
+1. Not Cooperating with a DOL Investigation (Con'd)